bbc/accessibility-news-and-you/accessibility-and-testing-with-talkback.md

 ### Edit boxes and typing

-To activate an **edit box**, double tab it, the **keyboard** then becomes available at the bottom of the screen.
-Explore the keyboard by touching, release you finger when you hear the character you want.
-You can dismiss the keyboard by tapping the back button.
-You can move the cursor by using the volume buttons on the device, up moves the cursor to the beginning, down moved the cursor to the end.
-You can also use the 'Local TalkBack' menu, with the 'Cursor control' option you can move the cursor, select, copy or paste text.
+0. To activate an **edit box**, double tab it, the **keyboard** then becomes available at the bottom of the screen.
+1. Explore the keyboard by touching, release you finger when you hear the character you want.
+2. Dismiss the keyboard by double tapping the back button.
+3. Move the cursor by using the volume buttons on the device, up moves the cursor to the beginning, down moves the cursor to the end.
+4. The 'Local TalkBack' menu (swipe up then right), will also give you the option to move the cursor under 'Cursor control', you can also select, copy or paste text here.

 ## Test using other supported assistive technology